Frequently Asked Questions

 We encourage candidates to seek scholarship opportunities throughout their local communities and local civic organizations.
 We will be happy to work with any third-party payer who will guarantee tuition or textbook payment on behalf of an enrolled student.

 This is a very common and poignant question and an issue we cannot emphasize enough to be seriously considered by each individual applying to the program.
 Although we cannot dictate what a student does outside of the program, past experiences have demonstrated that it is extremely difficult to successfully meet the requirements of the program while working a full time schedule.
-Some factors to consider beyond an individuals personal stamina and abilities are:
+Some factors to consider beyond an individuals personal stamina and abilities are the physical and mental demands of the job, flexibility of work schedule, additional personal/family responsibilities, study time requirements outside of program hours, and if you are a quick learner.

 Many students do work part-time while in the program.
 The program faculty, while sympathetic and understanding of the situation, cannot lower the performance expectations of a student.
-Ultimately it is for each individual to honestly evaluate their abilities, both physical and academic and determine if after the commitment to the program hours and the hours to the job that there is enough time left to eat, sleep, study, travel, and for family while still meeting the requirements of the program…for 16 weeks.
+Ultimately it is for each individual to honestly evaluate their abilities, both physical and academic and determine if after the commitment to the program hours and the hours to the job that there is enough time left to eat, sleep, study, travel, and for family while still meeting the requirements of the program for 19 months.

 The increased interest in sonography over the past few years has indeed resulted in an increased number of applicants applying for a limited number of positions in the program and has therefore made the application process more competitive.
 For any applicant to be considered for acceptance they will need to demonstrate a history of successful academic performance as well as a personality that is compatible with both the academic and healthcare environment.
 Our selection panel evaluates many factors when selecting candidates for the program and has found that there is no one “model” for the ideal student.
 There is no one factor or attribute that can guarantee acceptance into the program.